next-actions/pytest-mh/docs/articles/get-started.rst

 ----------------------------------

-This part is rather more complicated and can not be treated universally as every project have different needs.
-It is possible to use multiple building block provided by pytest-mh in order to built a high-level API for your tests, see :doc:`extending` and :doc:`life-cycle` to get a good grasp of all the classes and how to use them.
+This part is rather more complicated and can not be treated universally as every project has different needs.
+It is possible to use multiple building blocks provided by pytest-mh in order to build a high-level API for your tests, see :doc:`extending` and :doc:`life-cycle` to get a good grasp of all the classes and how to use them.